-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

 McCORMICK: I know many communities are working to get more affordable housing.
 The definitions for affordable housing are “interesting.”
 Some have defined affordable housing as being more than $250,000, “and I’m not sure that’s where we need to get for affordable housing.”

 My property tax relief will help to keep homeowners in their homes, renters where they reside, and promote fair lending.
-Local governments, chambers of commerce and farmers have noted the tax plans of Braun and Rainwater would decimate local governments.
+Local governments, chambers of commerce, and farmers have noted the tax plans of Braun and Rainwater would decimate local governments.

-Another factor: Wages in Indiana are 47th in the nation on annual wage growth.
+Another factor: Wages in Indiana are 47th in the nation on annual growth.
 “So, we’ve got to get those wages up.”

-RAINWATER: Property taxes are contributing to the lack of affordable housing, especially for renters, but deductions and credits or tax decreases, will not solve the problems.
-He wants to limit property taxes, by changing the state constitution, to be no more than 1% of the property value.
+RAINWATER: Property taxes are contributing to the lack of affordable housing, especially for renters, but deductions and credits or tax decreases will not solve the problems.
+I would limit property taxes, by changing the state constitution, to be no more than 1% of the property value.
 My property tax plan “would make sure your property taxes never go up.”

-Also, making end dates for owners to stop paying property taxes.
+Also, he’d make end dates for owners to stop paying property taxes.

 The state and local governments are addicted to spending Hoosiers’ money.